Tactical-Beard/Motion-Studio-Add-on/README.md

 Motion Library - The name of the database of .bvh files and armatures.

 Features -     Real-time application of motion capture video to facial & humanoid rigs.
                Mixing of different animations.
                Simple and easy to learn UI.
                The ability to create new animation libraries.
                Load and Retarget .bvh files.
-Clamp animations.
+               Clamp animations
                Add rigs just like metarig.